earthlab/earthlab.github.io/_posts/courses/intermediate-eds-textbook/03-intro-raster/raster-fundamentals-python/2018-02-05-raster05-metadata-geotiff-file-format-raster-data.md

 ### Extra Metadata with EPSG
 EPSG is short-hand way of specifying many CRS parameters at once.
 Each EPSG code correspondings to a Proj4 code.
-In **rasterio**, more metadata is available if you use Proj4 instead of EPSG.

 To see the Proj4 parameters for a given EPSG code, you can either <a href="http://www.spatialreference.org/ref/epsg/32613/" target="_blank"> look them up online </a> or use the EPSG to Proj4 dictionary: